AndreaPi/andreapi.github.io/index.md

-Thoughts on Machine Learning, Statistics and Life.
-Updates randomly.
+Thoughts on Machine Learning, Statistics and Life on Earth.